Insurance Considerations relevant to Off-Campus Activities

 Other Insurance Coverages

-The University carries a total of 21 insurance policies and self-insures three programs and all the University’s insurance deductibles for each of those policies.
+The University carries many different insurance policies and self-insures programs as well.
+There insurance deductibles for each of those policies as well.
 See Office of Insurance and Risk Assessment's website for a summary of the main coverages.
 If you have any questions or need additional information, please contact the Office of Insurance and Risk Assessment.

 Certification of Insurance